 - which foreign experience might give your curriculum the extra boost?

-Deadline to inform the Outgoing Mobility Office per email of your departure as Free mover
+Deadline to inform the contact person for mobility at your faculty per email of your departure as Free Mover

 For a departure during the winter semester: before 30 April